-Sabyasachi Kar is Associate Professor at the Institute of Economic Growth, University of Delhi, India, and Honorary Visiting Fellow at the University of Manchester.
+Sabyasachi Kar is a Professor at the Institute of Economic Growth, University of Delhi, India, and Honorary Visiting Fellow at the University of Manchester.

 Sabyasachi’s general research interests are Macroeconomics, Growth Economics and Development Economics.
 His ESID research is focussed on the Political Economy of Growth.